-ROMs play a role in multifidelity methods for uncertainty quantification and optimization, 59 60 see, e.g., the survey [13].
+ROMs play a role in multifidelity methods for uncertainty quantification and optimization; see, e.g., the survey [13].
 However, this survey focuses on the risk neutral expected value estimation.
-The use of ROMs for CVaR estimation and risk averse optimization is more recent and 61 more limited.
-As we have already stated in [3], 'Proper orthogonal decomposition based ROMs 62 have recently been used in [21] to minimize $CVaR{\beta}$ for an aircraft noise problem modeled by the 63 Helmholtz equation.
-However, they do not adaptively refine the reduced-order models, nor analyze 64 65 the impact of ROMs on the $CVaR{\beta}$ estimation error.'
-'The design of an ultra high-speed hydrofoil by using $CVaR{\beta}$ optimization is considered by Royset et al. [19].
-They propose to build surrogates 66 of the CVaR of their QoI and model these surrogates as random variables "due to unknown error 67 in the surrogate relative to the actual value" of the CVaR of their QoI.
-This randomness in the 68 CVaR surrogate is then incorporated into the design process by applying CVaR again, but with a 69 different quantile level to the surrogate.
-Ultimately, they use a surrogate for the quantity of interest 70 that combines high-fidelity and low-fidelity QoI evaluations into a polynomial fit model.
-Our work 71 72 does not require additional stochastic treatment of model error, and focuses on the efficient and 73 accurate sampling of CVaR using ROMs of the QoI that satisfy the original governing equations.
+The use of ROMs for CVaR estimation and risk averse optimization is more recent and more limited.
+As we have already stated in [3], "Proper orthogonal decomposition based ROMs have recently been used in [21] to minimize CVaR{β} for an aircraft noise problem modeled by the Helmholtz equation.
+However, they do not adaptively refine the ROMs, nor analyze the impact of ROMs on the CVaR{β} estimation error.
+The design of an ultrahighspeed hydrofoil by using CVaR{β} optimization is considered by Royset et al. [19].
+They propose building surrogates of the CVaR of their QoI and model these surrogates as random variables 'due to unknown error in the surrogate relative to the actual value' of the CVaR of their QoI.
+This randomness in the CVaR surrogate is then incorporated into the design process by applying CVaR again, but with a different quantile level to the surrogate.
+Ultimately, they use a surrogate for the QoI that combines high-fidelity and low-fidelity QoI evaluations into a polynomial fit model.
+Our work does not require additional stochastic treatment of model error and focuses on the efficient and accurate sampling of CVaR using ROMs of the QoI that satisfy the original governing equations."